c0deZ3R0/go-sync-kit/IMPLEMENTATION_PLAN.md

 Risks/notes:
 - Avoid duplication between New(cfg) and functional options path; prefer single wiring function.

-### Milestone 3 — Stabilize interfaces
+### Milestone 3 — Stabilize interfaces ✅ COMPLETE
-Goal: freeze Store and Transport interfaces and related types in synckit/types with forward-compat Filter; add GoDoc “Implementors” hints.
+Goal: freeze EventStore and Transport interfaces and related types in synckit/types with forward-compat Filter; add GoDoc “Implementors” hints.

-Planned changes:
+Planned changes (executed):
-- Ensure synckit/types includes:
-  - Store interface: Push, Pull, Latest
-  - Transport interface: Push, Pull, Subscribe
-  - Filter struct {Key, Value string}
-  - Event, EventWithVersion, Version, EventHandler, etc. (as currently defined) consolidated or referenced
-- Update in-repo implementations and call sites to conform to these signatures if any drift exists.
-- Add GoDoc comments to each interface with guidance and implementation notes (latency/ordering/cursor semantics, error handling expectations).
+- Added synckit/types/interfaces.go defining EventStore and Transport (matching existing shapes for backward compatibility)
+- Added EventHandler alias and Filter type (forward-compat) with documentation
+- Updated synckit/sync.go to alias EventStore and Transport to synckit/types (no behavior change)
+- Kept CursorTransport in synckit to avoid introducing cycles to types (depends on cursor)
+- Added implementor guidance in interface comments

 Files (new/updated):
 - synckit/types/*.go (updated or new store.go/transport.go as needed)